fabianbuechler/wordpress-container/docs/windows.md

     pacman -S git
     ```

-4. Now you can clone this repository and follow the instructions in README to
+4. Now you can follow the instructions in [README](../README.md) from step 2
-    configure SSH access.
+    to clone this repository and configure SSH access.

 5. Download Docker for Windows from https://hub.docker.com/?overlay=onboarding

     You'll need to sign up for an account at hub.docker.com first.

 6. Run the docker installer.

-8. Now follow the [other setup steps](../README.md) and then ...

 9. Open a fresh msys shell try `./backup.sh` and `./start.sh` to verify.